molmod/openmm-tutorial-msbs/setup_vsc.md

    sbatch job_install_vsc.sh
    ```

+1. Optionally, if you have sufficient storage on your `$VSC_DATA` partition, which is not the case for most students,
-   You can `module swap` to any other cluster to repeat the installation on different types of hardware.
+   you can `module swap` to any other cluster to repeat the installation on different types of hardware.
    To cover all CPU architectures, run the following:

    ```bash